jzecca/wait-until/README.md

 Waits for a function result to be truthy.<br>
 Keeps trying until it happens or timeout is reached.

-Similar to [async-wait-until](https://www.npmjs.com/package/async-wait-until) but supporting functions that returns a `Promise`.
+Similar to [async-wait-until](https://www.npmjs.com/package/async-wait-until) but with support for functions that returns a `Promise`.

 ## Installation